 Strategy for Reducing Program Fees

 One way to reduce the amount you pay for a program fee is to participate in a no-fee volunteer project.
-For example, volunteering with the Peace Corps, United Nations (UN) Volunteers, or Voluntary Service Overseas (VSO) does not require a program fee.
+For example, volunteering with the Peace Corps, United Nations (UN) Volunteers, or Voluntary Service Overseas (VSO) does not require a program fee and may cover all of your expenses including airfare, room & board, and a stipend.
 However, these well-known international volunteer programs are highly selective and may require a significant time commitment (27 months for Peace Corps and 6 months for UN Volunteers).
-If you’re looking for a short-term volunteer opportunity, you will need to consider other alternatives.
+If you are interested in long-term volunteering abroad, then check out this article for more information.
+If you’re looking for a short-term volunteer opportunity, then read on for more alternatives.

 Outside of the Peace Corps, UN Volunteers, and VSO, there are several volunteer organizations that do not explicitly charge a program fee.
 We’ve included several resources below that include no-cost and low-cost volunteer projects overseas.
 Keep in mind that these projects may require you pay for your own room and board.

 One specific organization to look into is VE Global, which operates volunteer projects in Santiago, Chile.
 VE Global does not charge a program fee to volunteer, but volunteers are required to work for a minimum of four months (six months recommended).
 VE Global requires a longer time commitment from its volunteers, since its projects involve working with at-risk children in shelters, community centers, and schools.
 Volunteers are also responsible for their own airfare to Chile and accomodations during their volunteer project.
 Nearly 500 international volunteers have volunteered with VE Global, so if you're looking for a long-term project with no program fee, their organization is definitely worth researching further.

 Resources for Volunteering Abroad for Free

 True Travellers (great resource for free and low-fee volunteer opportunities)